genestack/user-docs/docs/user-guide/quick-start/admin-api.md

 **Endpoint:** DELETE `/api/v1/manage-data/data`
 !!! warning "The deletion of data is an irreversible action and it is only available for users with "Manage organization" and "Access all data" permissions."

-1. To delete a group, use the `/api/v1/manage-data/data` endpoint
+1. To delete a data object ora  data group, use the `/api/v1/manage-data/data` endpoint
 ![Use Case 17](quick-start-images/admin-api-uc-17.png)

-2. Enter the data object or data group accession of the data you intend to delete.
+2. Enter the data object or the data group accession of the data you intend to delete.
 For this example, we will delete the study GSF1147012, named “Demo version 2”.
 ![Use Case 18](quick-start-images/admin-api-uc-18.png)

-3. The response will confirm the deletion.
+3. The response indicates that the deletion of the following files and all linked data has been started.
 You can verify the deletion by checking the Groups section in the ODM interface; the "Demo version 2" group should no longer be listed.
 ![Use Case 19](quick-start-images/admin-api-uc-19.png)